bslgroup/YidC/README.md

 #Hydrogen Bond Analysis (hbond.tcl)

+Hydrogen bond analysis script calculatest the hydrogen bond distance between two residues.

 #Principal Component analysis (PCA) (PCA.py)

 PCA performed with ProDy using this python script to quantify the persistent conformational changes and relative motions of the active and inactive states.

 #Root Mean Square Deviation (RMSD) (RMSD.tcl)

+Calculates the RMSD of the protein.
+All the atoms are aligned onto a reference structure intial frame of the protein.

 #Salt-Bridge Analysis (salt.tcl)

+This script finds saltbridges in the system and calculates distance of the saltbridge for entire trajectory.

 #Transmembrane Helical Angle (inter_helical_angle.tcl)